matthiaskoenig/libsbgn-python/README.md

 # libsbgnpy

 Python bindings for SBGN based on the XML schema.
-Prelimenary bindings were generated with generateDS.
-Additional constraints based on defined Enums for GlyphClasses, ArcClasses and Languages were created.
-Python examples for reading and writing are provided.
+Initial bindings were generated with generateDS.
+The necessary constraints for GlyphClasses, ArcClasses and Languages were added and some utility functions created.
+Python examples for reading and writing can be found in the examples folder.
 Currently, validation against schema files is not implemented.

 * libsbgn.py : python bindings
 * libsbgnTypes.py : SBGN type definitions (GlyphClasses, ArcClasses, Languages)